ldt-libs/InsetsView/README.md

 </br>

 ## Usage
-There're several custom view groups provided in the library:
+There're several views provided in the library:

  #### SafeAreaView